 Preparing them only for the ideal world leaves them unprepared for the systems they will enter.

-By the end of the semester, students anticipate scrutiny.
+By the end of the semester, students begin to anticipate my scrutiny.
 They expect to justify cost, anticipate opposition and clarify claims before being asked.
-That anticipation is the habit.